mixxxdj/mixxx/source/glossary.rst

      "pre-listening" to a deck in your headphones.
 See also: :term:`headphone button`.

    waveform summary
-     The waveform summary shows the waveform envelope of the song near the current playback postition.
+     The waveform summary shows the waveform envelope of the track near the current playback postition.

    waveform overview
-     The waveform overview shows the waveform envelope of the entire song, and is useful because they allow DJs to see breakdowns far in advance.
+     The waveform overview shows the waveform envelope of the entire track, and is useful because they allow DJs to see breakdowns far in advance.

    key lock